tbrumbaugh5396/my-amazing-programming-language/perfect_programming_language.md

 - Global default – one equivalence active for all computations.
 - Local override – equivalence can be passed to a function or block.
-- Type-indexed – computations carry the equivalence in their type: Computation[E]
+- Type-indexed – computations carry the equivalence in their type: Computation$[E]$
 - Meta-programming / macros – can dynamically generate or switch equivalences.

 ### 2. Computational Challenges